arandomwebdev/Minecraft-Python/README.md

 At the beginning of the Python Files of the main game, add the line loadPrcFile('settings.prc') The main game files are available with or without a terrain base called with_terrain_base and without_terrain_base.
 Add the load PRC file to both.
+You can choose to play either one of them.
+They are two independent projects.